GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/inbound-oidc-passport.md

 ```

 `cd` to `/opt/gluu/jetty/oxauth/custom/pages` and create a directory named `auth` and then one named `passport` inside it.
-Finally copy the edited file to `/opt/gluu/jetty/oxauth/custom/pages/auth/passport`
+Finally copy the edited file to `/opt/gluu/jetty/oxauth/custom/pages/auth/passport`.

-Restart oxauth (eg `service oxauth restart`), then navigate to `https://<host-name>/oxauth/ext/resources/img/mypartner.png` in a browser.
-You should be able to see your image.
+Restart oxauth (eg `service oxauth restart`), and then navigate to `https://<host-name>/oxauth/ext/resources/img/mypartner.png` in a browser.
+You should be able to see your image now.

 ## Create an OIDC client to interact with your external OP

-In this example we assume you are creating a client in a Gluu Server installation (which is OIDC compliant).
+In this example we assume you are creating a client in a **separate** Gluu Server installation.
 For this purpose the oxTrust admin UI can be used.

 Login with admin credentials to `https://<host-name>/identity` and go to "OpenId" > "Clients" > "Add".
 Provide the following settings: